A CULTURE OF SERVICE

 RESTOS DU COEUR

-Learning extends beyond the classroom at ASP; experiential learning is an essential component of the Middle School experience.
+Learning extends beyond the classroom at ASP, and experiential learning is an essential component of the Middle School experience.
 In an experiential learning environment, our students are actively involved in activities which allow them to reflect on the experience of 'doing.'
-Experiential learning requires students to use analytical skills to understand and internalize their experiences, while calling on their decision-making and problem-solving skills to successfully complete a learning challenge, and synthesize new ideas gained from and during the experience.
+Experiential learning requires students to use analytical skills to understand and internalize their experiences, while calling on their decision-making and problem-solving skills to successfully complete a learning challenge, and to synthesize the new ideas gained from and during the experience.

 The process of experiential learning allows students to develop new skills, new attitudes and approaches to challenge, and even entirely new ways of thinking about themselves and their learning.